ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span style="color: orange;">Full downtime</span>

+**Update**: The BeeGFS issue has been resolved, which allows us to move forward on the remaining Rocky-8 updates.
+We hope to start bringing compute nodes online as soon as tomorrow (2023-11-15).
+<br><span class="timestamp">November 14, 13:15 PT</span>

 **Update**: Still status quo; the BeeGFS issue holds us back from bringing the scheduler back up.
 We're rather certain that we will not be able to resolve it today or tomorrow.